 The last resort for treating a pinched nerve in your lower back is to undergo surgery.
 There are many surgical methods, and your doctor will recommend a procedure that will target the cause of the condition.

-For example, those who have a herniated disc in their lower back may be candidates for a microdiscectomy.
+For example, a herniated disc in your lower back may be treated with a microdiscectomy.
 This procedure involves a small incision in your back.

 Keep in mind that surgeries come with risks and sometimes long recovery periods, so you’ll want to try less invasive methods before opting for surgery.

-Discuss these stretches and exercises with your doctor before you try them.
-Make sure you don’t worsen your symptoms or do anything that causes more pain.
+Always discuss any stretches and exercises you may be considering with your doctor before you try them.
+You want to make sure you don’t worsen your symptoms or do anything that causes more pain.

 Use a yoga mat, towel, or carpet to lie on when engaging in these stretches.
 You should do two to three repetitions of these stretches each time, and make sure to take deep breaths while stretching.